Frequently Asked Questions (FAQs)

 Next Steps at Vanderbilt is a federally approved Comprehensive Transition Program.
 This status enables eligible students to apply for Federal Financial Aid.
 The Federal Student Aid website has added a page explaining financial aid for students with ID ; following this link provides further assistance.

 The Vanderbilt Office of Financial Aid is also a resource.
 Contact Aliceteen Morrow at email@example.com for Next Steps financial aid assistance.
 The phone number is 1-800-288-0204 (toll free) or 615-322-3591 (local).

 Is there a residential component?

 Currently, there are no on-campus options.
 Our residential plan includes eventually having both on-campus and off-campus apartment options for students.
 This model will take a few years to be fully implemented.
 Please contact Jenny Gustafson for more information about off-campus options.

 Is Next Steps at Vanderbilt a certificate program?

 Yes.
 Next Steps at Vanderbilt is a Comprehensive Transition Program.
 Students who complete program requirements will receive a Career and Community Studies certificate of completion from Next Steps at Vanderbilt University.

 How does a Next Steps at Vanderbilt student participate in a Vanderbilt class?

-Each student has an Independent Learning Agreement that modifies course requirements to meet the student’s individual abilities.
+Each student has a Learning Agreement that modifies course requirements to meet the student’s individual abilities.

 Do the Next Steps at Vanderbilt students follow a 9 – 5 Monday through Friday schedule?